Real-time 3D-aware Portrait Editing from a Single Image: Experiments

 \subsection{Applications}

-One important application of our pipeline is to edit streaming videos, requiring accurate reconstruction and efficient editing simultaneously.
+One application of our pipeline is to edit videos, requiring accurate reconstruction and efficient editing simultaneously.
 We demonstrate the effectiveness of our pipeline on talking face videos, as illustrated in Fig.~\ref{fig:video}.
+In this experiment, we perform sequence editing in a frame-by-frame manner by sending an image sequence from TalkingHead-1KH~\cite{wang2021talkinghead1kh} dataset together with the text prompt "Make him a bronze statue" to \method.
+The three rows in Fig.~\ref{fig:video} respectively illustrate the input frames, the edited frames, and the novel views.
 Our method accurately reconstructs facial expressions, while achieving high-quality editing results.
 Since our method is 3D-aware, we can naturally view videos from novel perspectives.
-The demo video is available in the supplementary materials.
-To better experience our method, we design an interactive system that allows users for real-time editing, which is shown in Fig.~\ref{fig:system}.
-Users are required to provide a prompt to indicate the desired style, and an input image that is to be edited.
-By clicking the `submit' button, the system will automatically apply our method on the given image and prompt, and output real-time edited image as well as novel-view edited results.
+To better experience our method, we design an interactive system that allows users for interactive editing.
+Users are required to provide the image or text prompt to indicate the desired style and input an input image that is to be edited, and the system will apply our method on the given image and prompt to output the edited image as well as novel-view edited results.